gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ28 - Define whether Clients must, should or may support the conditional parameters defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: TODO

-* REQ29 - Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{Section 7 of I-D.ietf-ace-key-groupcomm}}: see {{ssec-join-resp}}.
+* REQ29 - Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{Section 7 of I-D.ietf-ace-key-groupcomm}}: yes as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.

-* REQ30 - Specify the exact approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case: see {{ssec-join-resp}} and {{ssec-join-resp-processing}}.
+* REQ30 - Specify the exact approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case: see {{ssec-join-resp}}, {{ssec-join-resp-processing}} and {{sec-gm-pub-key}}.

 <!-- END NEW REQUIREMENTS -->